Explicit 27: Eye of the Tiger - Survivor

 Oh, good job.

-You'll get there one day I believe in you.
+You'll get there one day,

 2:40